Girl Scouts discontinue fan-favorite cookie, raise prices

 Raspberry Rallies aren’t the only Girl Scout cookies to be discontinued; other flavors like Thanks-A-Lots or Double Dutch have also been removed in recent years, according to Mashed.

-The Girl Scouts of Western Ohio website lists the following cookies the organization offer now offers (some of the cookies have different names around the country because of different producers):
+The Girl Scouts list the following cookies that the organization now offers on its website (some of the cookies have different names around the country because of different producers):

 - Adventurefuls